Your cat into our care

 Cost of neutering

 Before giving up your cat due to expensive medical bills, it is well worth doing some research.
-Some of our branches may be able to help those eligible for financial assistance.

 If you find you can no longer care for your cat, follow our steps on what to do next.

 • Don’t be tempted to advertise your cat online or on social media.
 Unfortunately this doesn’t always ensure that your pet will go to a good home.

 • Plan as early as possible.
 There can often be waiting lists for spaces in our pens, so planning early means knowing your cat is in a safe place.